-A helicopter crash, like the one that occurred in Honolulu in the video below, can be a terrifying experience.
-While helicopters are used far less frequently than are commercial and private planes, there are still hundreds of people who fly in helicopters each year (most of the time these trips are for thrill-seeking or tour purposes).
+Like the one that occurred in Honolulu in the video below, a helicopter crash can be a terrifying experience.
+While helicopters are used far less frequently than commercial and private planes, hundreds of people fly in helicopters each year (most of the time, these trips are for thrill-seeking or tour purposes).

-Just like cars, boats, or commercial planes, riding in a helicopter can be dangerous, and when negligence is present, a crash may happen.
-In fact, between the years of 1990 to 2000, there were 2,211 helicopter crashes reported.
+Like cars, boats, or commercial planes, riding in a helicopter can be dangerous, and a crash may happen when negligence is present.
+In fact, between the years 1990 to 2000, there were 2,211 helicopter crashes reported.

-As stated above, most helicopter crashes are completely avoidable, and would not occur but for mechanical errors – which often would not occur but for human errors – and acts of helicopter pilot negligence.
+As stated above, most helicopter crashes are entirely avoidable.
+They would not occur for mechanical errors – which often would not happen but for human errors – and acts of helicopter pilot negligence.
 Some of the top causes of helicopter crashes include:

 - Failure of helicopter parts.
-A helicopter part failure can quickly contribute to a problem or crash.
-The failure may be of the engine, rotors, or other systems component.
-Most of the time, parts fail because they are defectively designed, defectively manufactured, improperly repaired, or not maintained.
+A helicopter part failure can quickly contribute to a problem or crash, and the failure may be of the engine, rotors, or other systems component.
+Parts fail most of the time because they are defectively designed, defectively manufactured, improperly repaired, or not maintained.

 - Pilot negligence.
-The job of a helicopter pilot is very important.
-Unfortunately, a pilot may fail to exercise the proper of duty required for a given situation.
-For example, a pilot may operate the craft while overly fatigued or while intoxicated, may operate without proper training, or may fail to respond in a safe and reasonable manner if a problem does occur.
+The job of a helicopter pilot is essential.
+Unfortunately, a pilot may fail to exercise the proper duty required for a given situation.
+For example, a pilot may operate the craft while overly fatigued or intoxicated, operate without adequate training, or fail to respond safely and reasonably if a problem occurs.

-The causes of helicopter accidents listed above open the doors for a number of questions about liability.
+The causes of helicopter accidents listed above open the doors for several questions about liability.
 Those parties who may be held liable in a helicopter crash include, but are not limited to:

 - The pilot;